We learn Kanuri

 Author: Norbert Cyffer.
 In collaboration with: Shettima Umara Bulakarima, Yaganami Karta.
 Illustrated by: Bernd Gimbel.
 Series edited by: Wilhelm J.G.
 Möhlig, Bernd Heine.

 Series: Study Books of African Languages Volume 21991

 Text language(s): English

 The Kanuri language is one of the major languages in central Africa.
 It is spoken by more than four million people in the Lake Chad region.
 Most of the speakers live in Borno in north-eastern Nigeria and in the eastern parts of Niger.
 The Kanuri language together with Teda-Daza and Zaghawa, including the defunct Berti language, form the Saharan language family which is a member of the Nilo-Saharan phylum.

 The dialect used in this course refers to the speech form of Maiduguri which is recognized as the standard form in Nigeria.
 The manual consists of 30 lessons, each comprising a dialogue, a grammar section, translation parts, several exercises and drills, and a vocabulary section.
 An appendix gives the keys to the exercises, the translation of the texts, and a vocabulary as well as a grammatical index.
 Numerous illustrations show the Kanuri material culture.

-In completion of the textbook we offer audio-material on two CDs read by Nigerian mother-tongue speakers, see links below:
+In completion of the textbook we offer audio-material on two CDs, read by Nigerian mother-tongue speakers, that is available separately or together with the textbook see links below:

 - A Sketch of Kanuri